fomo404/flexbonds/README.md

-# Flex Bonds: Transform Your NFTs into Secure Digital Safes 🔐
+# Flex Bonds: Transform Your NFTs Into Secure Digital Safes 🔐

 Welcome to **Flex Bonds**, the revolutionary platform that turns your NFTs into private digital safes.
-Protect your assets, enhance your NFT's value, and enjoy unparalleled security—all within a fully decentralized, on-chain and private solution.
+Protect your assets, enhance your NFT's value, and enjoy unparalleled security — all within a fully decentralized, on-chain, private solution.

 ---